Ardeshir Pashang: Faratabs's Monthly Magazine

 In 2019, Pashang published the first printed edition of Faratab, titled "Faratab Monthly," with a picture of Kurdish singer "Mazhar Khaleghi" on the first cover.
 Abbas Vali, Sadegh Zibakalam, Ghadir Nasri, Majid Saleh, and Nader Entesar were among the analysts of the first issue.

 Journalism classes

 Beyond its media operations, Faratab has been active in journalism and writing education.
 It has organized 16 professional training courses in journalism, writing, and branding, each comprising beginner, intermediate, and advanced levels.
-A total of 278 individuals have graduated from these programs, many of whom are now employed at prominent television, radio, and news agencies in Persian, Kurdish, and English languages.
+A total of 278 individuals has graduated from these programs, many of whom are now employed at prominent television, radio, and news agencies in Persian, Kurdish, and English languages.
 Ardeshir Pashang has been responsible for designing and teaching these courses.

 Faratab has also collaborated with reputable educational and professional institutions, conducting joint programs with entities such as the University of Tehran, Kharazmi University, Tarbiat Modares University, Allameh Tabataba’i University, Razi University in Kermanshah, University of Zanjan, the Iran Chamber of Commerce, Hoor Institute, Rudaw Media, Soran University in the Kurdistan Region, the Center for Strategic Studies of the Middle East, the Iranian Association for West Asian Studies, and Saless Publishing.